Kev-gp/published-notes/content/Blogs/2024/July/Why Write.md

 Nowadays my notebook acts as a trusty companion I carry with me everywhere I go, always there to capture fleeting thoughts and keep them safe until I could act on them.

 Notebooks are versatile, be it in digital or physical form.
 A powerful assistant to my work or studies, or a journal for self-reflection, it’s in writing that I find relief, a way to effectively organise my thoughts, and make them permanent.
-Parsing through my notes I often ask; how does writing shape the way we think and feel?
+Parsing through my notes I ask; how does writing shape the way we think and feel?

 ## Writing for productivity and learning